SirTori/indenticator/README.md

     /********** Further Configurations **********/
     /********************************************/
     "indenticator.showCurrentDepthInStatusBar": true,
-    /* A construct with language identifiers as properties containing a subset of indenticator options to be applied to that language */
+    /* A construct with language identifiers as properties containing a subset of indenticator options to be applied for that language */
     "indenticator.languageSpecific": {}
 }
 ```
 ### Remarks

-- **indenticator.languageSpecific**: The language identifier can be viewed by using [VS Codes language selection](https://code.visualstudio.com/docs/languages/overview#_language-id) in the statusbar.
+- **indenticator.languageSpecific**: The language identifiers can be viewed by using [VS Codes language selection](https://code.visualstudio.com/docs/languages/overview#_language-id) in the statusbar.
 To be analogous to [language specific editor options](https://code.visualstudio.com/docs/getstarted/settings#_language-specific-editor-settings) of VS Code the key has to be put between square brackets.
 But to simplify configuration of similar languages multiple keys can be listed within the square brackets as a comma seperated list.

   Any setting for indenticator that can be set normally, can also be set for the language specific configuration.
 If any setting is not set for the specific language the overall configuration will be used.